Alex-Mak-MCW/CMPUT404-assignment-webserver/README.md

 Alex Mak has also created and contributed 2 new files: root.png and deep.png to demonstrate his work for this assignment.

-Here are the citations where Alex Mak have used when he was compelting this assignment:
+Here are the sources Alex Mak have used when he was completing this assignment:
+1.